OJnwobodo/Fitts-LawInAR_PaperCode/README.md

 Set Up the Scene:

 Open the provided scene in the Assets/Scenes/ directory.
-Ensure that all necessary prefabs (SphereObject, CubeObject, CarObject, ArrowPrefab, thankYouObject) are correctly assigned in the ObjectControl script within the Unity Inspector.
+Ensure all necessary prefabs (SphereObject, CubeObject, CarObject, ArrowPrefab, thankYouObject) are correctly assigned in the ObjectControl script within the Unity Inspector.
 Configure Player Settings:

 Go to Edit > Project Settings > Player, and configure the settings for HoloLens 2.